rittermi/Feeling-Fuzzy/README.md

 Instructions for running the project:

-This project is hosted directly at https://rittermi.github.io/ or can be downloaded and uploaded to p5.js for modification.
+This project is hosted directly at https://rittermi.github.io/ or can be downloaded and uploaded, or copied directly to the p5.js https://editor.p5js.org/ for modification.
 Be sure to create an assets section and include the bgmus.mp3 file for the sound to run properly.

 A video of a 1-2 minute performance using the work: